Smartsheet Connector for SSIS

 Video Tutorial - Integrate Smartsheet data in SSIS

-• How to download / install required driver for Smartsheet integration in SSIS
+• How to download and install the required PowerPack for Smartsheet integration in SSIS

 Prerequisites